Saint George's Night Uprising

-Saint George's Night Uprising in 1343–1345 (Jüriöö ülestõus, /et/) was an unsuccessful attempt by the indigenous Estonian population in the Duchy of Estonia, the Bishopric of Ösel-Wiek, and the insular territories of the State of the Teutonic Order to rid themselves of Danish and German rulers and landlords who had conquered the country in the 13th century during the Livonian Crusade; and to eradicate the non-indigenous Christian religion.
+Saint George's Night Uprising in 1343–1345 (Jüriöö ülestõus, /et/) was an unsuccessful attempt by the indigenous Estonian population in the Duchy of Estonia, the Bishopric of Ösel-Wiek, and the insular territories of the State of the Teutonic Order to rid themselves of German and Danish rulers and landlords who had conquered the country in the 13th century during the Livonian Crusade; and to eradicate the non-indigenous Christian religion.
 After initial success the revolt was ended by the invasion of the Teutonic Order.
 In 1346, the Duchy of Estonia was sold for 19,000 Köln marks by the King of Denmark to the Teutonic Order.
 The shift of sovereignty from Denmark to the State of the Teutonic Order took place on November 1, 1346.

 Background

 With the conquest of Ösel (Saaremaa) by the Livonian Order in 1261, Estonia was completely colonized by the Northern Crusaders from Germany and Denmark.
 The foreign rulers imposed taxes and duties even as the indigenous population retained individual rights, such as the right to bear arms.
 Oppression hardened as the foreign ruling class started to build manor-houses all over the country.
 The weight of duties to the lay masters was further multiplied by the repression of indigenous religious practices and economic exploitation imposed by the Catholic Church.
 The area was also politically unstable.
 The Estonian provinces of Harria (Harju) and Vironia (Viru) had been conquered by Denmark, but by the 14th century the kingdom's power had weakened.
 The province eventually was split between a pro-Danish party led by Bishop Olaf of Roskilde, and the pro-German party led by Captain Marquard Breide.
 80% of the Danish vassals in the Duchy of Estonia were Germans from Westphalia, 18% were Danes, and 2% Estonians.